Sakrac/x65/README.md

 * irp (indefinite repeat)

 **FIXED**
+* XREF prevented linking with same name symbol included from .x65 object causing a linker failure
+* << was mistakenly interpreted as shift right
+* REPT is also a value that can be used in expressions as a repeat counter
+* LONG allows for adding 4 byte values like BYTE/WORD
+* Cycle listing for 65816 - required more complex visualization due to more than 1 cycle extra
 * Enabled EXT and CYC directive for merlin, accumulating cycle timing within scope (Hierarchical cycle timing in list file) / CYC...CYC (6502 only for now)
 * First pass cycle timing in listing file for 6502 targets
 * Enums can have comments